 broken from the start.

 Xena Del Ray was tired of her life.
 The effort of getting out of bed each day was bordering on not-worth-it and inching further over that line as the weeks passed.
 Her hair was ugly, she'd chopped it off with scrapbook scissors and dyed it neon green herself.
 It wasn't her color.
 Her clothes were all baggy because she'd lost too much weight in the past year and she refused to look in the mirrors at clothing stores.
 And her mouth was always dry.

 Her world began the slow process of changing forever on a rainy day in October, while she sat in the only class she actually liked; Visual Art.

 She was lost in her drawing when the classroom door swung open and banged shut.
-She ignored the noise, the doors in Rosewood High were prone to slamming when the windows were open, and the art room windows were always open to prevent people from accidently suffocating on the fumes of paint and stain remover.
+She ignored the noise, the doors in Rosewood High were prone to slamming when the windows were open, and the art room windows were always open to prevent people from accidently suffocating on paint fumes.
 A group of girls chatting in the far corner suddenly started to whisper, and the teacher spoke up, and still Xena ignored it all.
-She didn’t care what was happening, she didn’t want topay attention, and she didn’t need to as long as she was being left alone.
+She didn't care what was happening, she didn't want topay attention, and she didn't need to as long as she was being left alone.